 Screenings and formal evaluations done while you were in high school (or even before that) could be very helpful.
-Be sure to have copies of all of these documents and records on hand, as well as copies of any IEPs or 504 Plans.
+Be sure to have copies of all of these documents and records on hand, as well as copies of any Individualized Education Programs (IEPs) or 504 plans.

 - What problems are you having?
 In what classes?
 In what other aspects of your life?

 - When did they begin?

 - How have you tried to deal with them?